 - Decontaminate the paint.
 Another important prep step is to remove any paint contaminants from your car that won’t go away with a typical washing.
 This is called claying, and here’s my guide on how to do it quickly.

 - Polish the car.
 This isn’t essential, but if your car has swirl marks and scratches on the paint, you should get rid of them prior to waxing.
-Pick your favorite car polisher (here are my recommendations) and polishing paste, and do 1-step or 2-step paint correction.
 If you don’t know how to do it, check out my guide on paint correction.

 - Work out of direct sunlight.
 The last preparation step is to keep the car out of direct sunlight when waxing a car.
 So, make sure to prepare some areas where you’ll work.
 If you can’t avoid sunlight, wax your car earlier in the morning or later in the evening while temperatures are still lower.
 Furthermore, before waxing your car, make sure that the car is completely dry.